Food delivery upstart Deliveroo adds another $98M to its latest round, now at $480M

 Stitch Fix gets a pop in its public trading debut

 The food-delivery on demand space continues to heat up in Europe.
-Today, Deliveroo, the London-based startup that just weeks ago announced a Series F of $385 million at a valuation of over $2 billion, today announced another $98 million into the round, led by T. Rowe Price Associates and Fidelity Management & Research Company.
+Today, Deliveroo, the London-based startup that at the end of September announced a Series F of $385 million at a valuation of over $2 billion, today announced it is adding another $98 million into the round, led by T. Rowe Price Associates and Fidelity Management & Research Company, bringing the total to $480 million.

+We have asked, and Deliveroo would not name who is behind this latest infusion into the Series F. In addition to T. Rowe Price Associates and Fidelity Management & Research Company, the round includes a list of previous, top-shelf investors: DST Global, General Catalyst, Index Ventures, and Accel Partners along with unnamed, private investors.

-The news underscores how the food delivery business continues to be one of economies of scale: Deliveroo’s extra funding boost comes just a day after Hungryhouse and JustEat announced that regulators have approved their merger, announced almost a year ago.
-Yesterday, Postmates, one of the delivery hopefuls in the U.S., made its first move outside of the country, to Mexico City, after two years ago saying that it was planning to come to London.
-Others competing in the same area include Uber’s Uber Eats and Amazon’s Restaurants service.
+The news underscores how the food delivery business continues to be one of economies of scale: Deliveroo’s extra funding boost comes just a day after Hungryhouse and JustEat announced that UK regulators have approved their merger, announced almost a year ago, where JustEat is buying Hungryhouse from Delivery Hero (who is exiting the UK as a result of this) for £240 million.

+For its part, Deliveroo says that it will hit 200 cities next week, when it launches in Cannes, France, as the latest city in its French footprint.

 Global growth, and subsequent economies of scale, are at the heart of this funding and the strategies of these companies.